Simulation-of-Traffic-and-Transport/SiTT/precalculation/README.md

   [segmentation](river_segmentation.md) document for more information.
 * [convert_base_river_networks_to_edges.py](convert_base_river_networks_to_edges.py) - converter to transform water
   information into actual edges.
 See [segmentation](river_segmentation.md) document for more information.
+* [mark_possible_overnight_stays.py](mark_possible_overnight_stays.py) - mark hubs adjacent to overnight stays to be close a possible stay-over.
+This makes it easier for the simulation to guess overnight stays that are a bit off the path (maximum distance can be defined, default is 1 km).